ENLIVEN YOUR WORLD

 Have little ones?
 You can never go wrong with arts and crafts.
 They’ll be all smiles when Mom and Dad pick up the crayons and color right alongside them.

 You know the movie you’ve been meaning to watch together, but life has just been too busy to squeeze it in?
 Make a night of it!
 Watching a movie at home allows for the inevitable kid commentary and bathroom breaks, plus it saves a bundle — theaters are pricey these days.
 If you don’t already have one in the wings, let the kids choose what movie to enjoy.
+If your home has the capabilities for Home Entertainment Systems, then you might want to think about picking a blockbuster film that will look great on a bigger screen.
 Make an obscene amount of popcorn, pass around boxes of candy and squeeze everyone on the couch until the credits roll.

 Start early enough, be thoughtful about your timing, and you can squeeze all three family night scenarios into one mega-amazing evening!
 Build some excitement by crafting simple heart-shaped invitations and handing them out the day before.
 It’s the little things that make a good time great.